Do spider vein creams work?

 5. Grape seed extract – well known for its antioxidant properties, also shown to improve circulation and strengthen connective tissues.
 No studies to show any effects in treating vein problems specifically.

-Vitamin K is also extensively used in skin care for rosacea and under eye creams – especially those that treat dark circles.
+Vitamin K is also extensively used in rosacea skin care and as an active ingredient in eye creams for dark circles.

 The key thing here is the amount of vitamin K in the cream – the professional creams used by cosmetic surgeons contain 5% vitamin K at least.
 There are now several creams available to buy over the counter that contain the same level and one that has 8%.